Safety

 Q9) Which are the most dangerous roads in the country and how can the risk on these roads be reduced?

-A9) The European Road Assessment Programme is an association of motoring organisations, national and regional road authorities and experts that aims to reduce death and serious injuries on Europe’s roads and make those that do occur survivable.
+A9) The International Road Assessment Programme is an association of motoring organisations, national and regional road authorities and experts that aims to reduce death and serious injuries on Europe’s roads and make those that do occur survivable.
 It does this by assessing roads to show how well the road would protect life in the event of an accident.

 In addition, a report for the RAC Foundation – Driven by information revisited – has highlighted how data collected from connected vehicles can be used to help identify dangerous stretches of road before anyone is killed or seriously injured on them.
 (Connected vehicles are ones which can “generate, transmit and receive/process data.”)